kheeran/kheeran.github.io/_posts/2023-03-08-conference-STACS-23 copy.markdown

 slides_handout: /assets/attachments/STACS-23a_slides_handout.pdf

 ---
-This talk was for the corresponding conference publication [2023-03-03-publication-Maximum-Matching-via-Maximal-Matching-Queries.markdown](/publication-Maximum-Matching-via-Maximal-Matching-Queries).
+This talk was for the corresponding [conference publication](/publication-Maximum-Matching-via-Maximal-Matching-Queries).

 {% include publication_footer.html %}